Carreau/phd-dissertation/parts/part3.rst

     entangled network formed by the filaments escaping from the bead actin cortex and extends on several micrometers.
 The actin cloud has an average elastic modulus which is several order of magnitude softer than the actin cortex.
-From the point of view of the probe bead in optical tweezer, the system (actin-bead+actin cortex) behave as a hard-sphere of radius :math:`\delta-R`
+B ) From the point of view of the probe bead in optical tweezer, the system (actin-bead+actin cortex) behave as a hard-sphere of radius :math:`\delta-R`